23 of the Best Types of Orchids to Grow as Houseplants

 There are many different forms and cultivars of this species, with flower colors in shades of white, pink, mauve, purple, and yellow.
 Blooms are long-lasting and fragrant on compact plants.

-You can purchase a live, blooming-size Den. kingianum plant from Orchid Insanity via Amazon.
+You can purchase Den. kingianum plants that are ready to bloom from Orchid Insanity via Amazon.

 10. Encyclia